-How to watch baseball online
+How to watch Major League Baseball online

 Over the air

-Since broadcast baseball has largely gone the way of Sunday doubleheaders, there are few options for watching any game without some kind of subscription.
+Since broadcast baseball has largely gone the way of Sunday doubleheaders, there are few options for watching any game without a subscription of one kind or another.
 The Fox network, however, can still be had for free with a good indoor antenna.
 That will give you access to about a dozen Saturday afternoon games, plus the All-Star Game.

 If you’re purchasing an antenna for the first time, remember to first check to see what stations you can receive in your area and what antenna type you’ll need to pull in your local Fox affiliate.

-Note: Update: This story was refreshed in its entirety on March 23, 2018 to present information for the 2018 season.